birjj/csgo-vscripts/vip/README.md

 - Triggers need to be disabled after VIP escapes.

 - VIP sound sometimes plays in a position that it shouldn't.

-- Add Rescue Area on the map, to get that sweeeet [H] marker on the radar.